Previous Next

 • Pray for the royal family (Al Khalifa family), opposition leaders, and government officials, that political and economic differences could be worked out for the good of the people, resulting in less unrest, increased stability, and improved employment opportunities and business.

-• Pray for the handful of Bahraini believers to be filled with the Holy Spirit, that they would put the fear of God above the fear of man, fellowship and grow together, and tell others of the grace and love of God in Christ.
-Pray that the Lord would build a strong, vibrant, mature, local, Bahraini church.
-God has promised that the gates of hell will not prevail against it!
-(Matthew 16:18)
+• Pray for the few number of Bahraini believers to be filled with the Holy Spirit, that they would put the fear of God above the fear of man, fellowship and grow together, and tell others of the grace and love of God in Christ.

 • Pray for the expatriate churches (Indian, Filipino, Western, Arabic, etc.) to see why the Lord of the Harvest has brought expatriate believers to Bahrain, namely, to expand the kingdom of Christ without fear.
 Pray that they would reach out to their Bahraini neighbors and co-workers.